mercedes-benz/DnA/docs/Install.md

 ```
 helm list
 ```
-To access the application using localhost , port-forward the dna-frontend-service
+To access the application using localhost , port-forward the dna-frontend-service to 7179/any_port_of_your_wish.
 ```
 kubectl port-forward service/dna-frontend-service 7179:3000
 ```